Solonce/genai/README.md

 ### One liner inference with temporary context included
 This is one line text inference, but supplying context for the agent.
 ```
->genai --text-data "How was your day?" --context "You a bitter and angry old man, your response to to the following should be given in such a way. "
+>genai --text-data "How was your day?" --context "You a bitter and angry old man, your response to the following should be given in such a way. "

    genai:
  ┌─────────────────────────────